 Audit Scotland Fees 2023-24 - The Director of Finance advised that all boards have auditors which have been assigned by Audit Scotland, there is a tendering exercise every five years and the fees charged by private firms has gone up, resulting in a 25% increase in our external audit fees in 2022/23.
 The increase has varied by Board area.
 A notification has been received that there will be a proposed 6% increase in fees for the 2023/24 audit and correspondence has been prepared to push back on this by Directors of Finance.
 A meeting is taking place between Directors of Finance and Audit Scotland to come to an agreement on the increase.
 The External Auditor confirmed that as a result of the tendering exercise and regulatory requirement this has led to an increase in audit fees which are set centrally and match the increased staffing cost.

-13. Date of next meeting

-Approved by Chair of the Committee:
+13. Date of next meeting Thursday 16th May 2024 at 9.30am via Microsoft Teams Approved by Chair of the Committee: Jean Ford Date: 16/05/2024

-Date: